 Assistant Site Manager

 Responsible for assisting with the administering all pertinent provisions of policies and procedures and for the total day to day operations of the site, including staff supervision, maintaining and monitoring licenses and regulations for compliance of federal, state, and local entities.
 Set daily examples in supporting Head Start’s philosophy.
 Demonstrate knowledge, skills, and abilities in meeting the needs of the families, planning, implementing, monitoring, and evaluating programs to apply effective management principles in working with all children, families, and staff within the Head Start Program.

 Accounts Payable Clerk

-The Accounts Payable Clerk is responsible for entering all Accounts Payables data into the MIP Accounting System; validating the accuracy of invoices, statements, purchase orders and receiving tickets; preparing deposit daily; and reconciling vendor credits to accounts payable documentation and monitor travel advances and returns.
+The Accounts Payable Clerk is responsible for entering all Accounts Payables data into the MIP Accounting System; validate the accuracy of invoices, statements, purchase orders and receiving tickets.
+Prepare deposit daily; reconcile vendor credits to accounts payable documentation and monitor travel advances and returns.